tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 ##  ***** this is a work-in-progress ****

-# SpreadsheetGear sample code in Visual Studio Code
+# SpreadsheetGear sample code for Visual Studio Code

 This repository contains SpreadsheetGear sample code for .NET6 (WPF and Windows Forms), ASP.NET Core (Web), and Jupyter Notebook (Data Science) applications.